Duplex (film): Plot

 However, they soon realize Mrs. Connelly is lively, enjoys blasting her TV 24-7 and rehearsing in a brass band.
 A novelist, Alex must finish his latest against a looming deadline.
 However, he is interrupted constantly daily by Mrs. Connelly, and it quickly escalates into an all-out war.

-They try to get her to move out, but she refuses.
+The couple try to get her to move out, but she refuses.
 Next, they try to file a noise complaint against her, but discover that she has gone to the police first and filed a harassment charge against them.
 Their friends turn against them when she play-acts as the "poor, innocent, old lady" making it appear they are out to harm her.

 Nancy loses her job and Alex misses his deadline thanks to the old lady's antics, so they are trapped at home together with Mrs. Connelly with no place to go.
 Their rage turns to homicidal fantasy as they plot ways to get rid of their manipulative, no-good neighbor.
 Peace overtures and a break-in lead to nothing, so they hire a hitman, Chick, to kill her.
 His asking price for the hit is $25,000.
 Desperate and needing the money in two days, they sell almost everything they own to pay for the Christmas Eve hit.

 Chick breaks into Mrs. Connelly's apartment as planned, but fails to kill her as she defends herself with a speargun, shooting him in the shoulder.
 She is incapacitated in the fight, and the duplex catches fire.
 Nancy and Alex appear to leave her to die, but then return and save her and her parrot.
 The fire department puts out the fire.
-Accepting defeat, Alex and Nancy leave, and find out the old woman has just died.
+Accepting defeat, Alex and Nancy leave, and are told the old woman has just died.
 Moving away, they contemplate their strange encounter.

-We then learn they are not the first to be elaborately scammed by: the realtor of the duplex, Kenneth (Mrs. Connelly's son); the ill-tempered NYPD Officer Dan (Kenneth's boyfriend) who had frequently harassed and distrusted the couple, always siding with Mrs. Connelly in her disputes against them, and Mrs. Connelly herself (who is not in fact dead).
+They then learn that they are not the first to be elaborately scammed by: the realtor Kenneth of the duplex, who is, in fact, Mrs. Connelly's son, the ill-tempered NYPD Officer Dan, who is also Kenneth's boyfriend, and who had frequently harassed and distrusted the couple, always siding with Mrs. Connelly in her disputes against them, and Mrs. Connelly herself (who is still alive).